 D07 E98Y

-The National Maternity Experience Survey is a nationwide survey asking women who have given birth about the maternity care they received.
+The National Maternity Experience Survey is a nationwide survey asking women who have recently given birth about the maternity care they received.
 The purpose of the survey is to learn from the experiences of women to improve the safety and quality of Ireland’s maternity services.
-Read more about the survey.

 The National Maternity Experience Survey is part of the National Care Experience Programme — a partnership between the Health Information and Quality Authority (HIQA), the Health Service Executive (HSE) and the Department of Health.
 Read more about who we are.